pmsoltani/rankr/README.md

 ### Important notice

 Please note that the project is still in a pre-alpha stage and it's not ready for production.
-As of now, the instructions above will fail for at least two reasons:

-1. To populate the database, a `countries.csv` file is needed which is not currently included in the repository.
-2. There is a small bug in the GRID database (release 2020-06-29): The line `62833` of the file `addresses.csv` inside the `grid/full_tables` directory has an additional space character at the end of the country name: "Bonaire, Saint Eustatius and Saba ".
+As of now, the instructions above will fail because of a small bug in the GRID database (release 2020-06-29): The line `62833` of the file `addresses.csv` inside the `grid/full_tables` directory has an additional space character at the end of the country name: "Bonaire, Saint Eustatius and Saba ".
 Hopefully, this will be corrected in the database's next release.
 Until then the file must be manually corrected.
 (See the [TODO](#todo) section).

 ## The `.env` file